marcdegraef/MagneticPointGroups/README.md

 On Mac OS X, the ImageMagick package is installed by default, and several scripts require it for file conversions and to merge image files together into a single image.
 On other platforms you will need to install [ImageMagick](https://imagemagick.org/script/download.php), and set the shell script variable to the correct location of the *convert* program.

 ## How to run the scripts
 The top folder of this package contains a *makeall* script that controls the entire build.
-Before you run the script, you will need to edit the makeall file and set the following variables:
+Before you run the script, you will need to copy the RenderParameters.template file to a file called RenderParameters in the top folder of the package.
+Then edit the file and set all the relevant parameters, including the following paths (example given for Mac OS X):
 - POVRAY=/path/PovrayCommandLineMacV2/Povray37UnofficialMacCmd
 - POVRAYinclude=/path/PovrayCommandLineMacV2/include
 - FFMPEG=/path/ffmpeg